faustomilletari/TOMAAT/README.md

 * Install TOMAAT through `pip install tomaat`
 * Refer to the [documentation](https://tomaat.readthedocs.io) and [examples](https://github.com/faustomilletari/TOMAAT/tree/master/tomaat/examples)

+Note: depending on your workflow TOMAAT may require additional packages to be installed.
+Dependencies such as deep learning frameworks and software such as VTK are not installed by running `pip install`.

+To install Python VTK run `sudo apt-get install python-vtk` TO install a deep learning framework such as Tensorflow or Pytorch, refer to the appropriate documentation published online.

 ## Disclaimer
 This software is provided "as-it-is" without any guarantee of correct functionality or guarantee of quality.
 No formal support for this software will be given to users.
 It is possible to report issues on GitHub though.